munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 She has 100 teamwork points and 25 bravery points.
 She will always follow the player's commands and stays together with teammates.
 She is rather passive, and will retreat after spotting some enemies.
 Then, she will find another way to strike from behind.
 In bomb defusal maps, she prefers to camp at a bombsite.

-She prefers ES C90 as his main weapon, since she uses Spray template.
+She prefers ES C90 as her main weapon, since she uses Spray template.

 Her voice pitch is set to 116, which means she has a bit high pitch.